 Location: Underway to Dominica, Transatlantic Day 6, 25*00.96 N 26*35.48'W

-We had a great MTE basic sailing crew class; we worked with charts and plotters, bearings and headings.
-Most of us without a doubt finished class more confident with our navigation skills.
-Veronica, Trixi and I got a lot of help from staff member Ben.
+We had a great MTE basic sailing crew class; we worked with charts and plotters, bearings, and headings.
+Most of us, without a doubt, finished class more confident with our navigation skills.
+Veronica, Trixi, and I got a lot of help from staff member Ben.
 We then had a fun OCB Marine Bio review session in preparation for the upcoming exam #3.
 Our teacher Jess went around and asked each student trivia questions over the chapters covered.
-Some of us answered with ease, some were sweating in their seats as they awaited their turn.
+Some of us answered with ease; some were sweating in their seats as they awaited their turn.
 Guess which one I was Mom and Dad.

-Head chef Mason and his team got to work on their rice and curry meal for the night, and soon enough it was sitting on the chart house ready to be served.
+Head chef Mason and his team got to work on their rice and curry meal for the night, and soon enough, it was sitting on the chart house ready to be served.
 We squeezed, we ate, and we started getting ready to clean up after the meal when suddenly we all turned to Paulo shouting, ‘Whale!’
-Some turned in excitement or confusion asking ‘what?’
-For those unsure Somers was kind enough to bellow ‘WHAAAALE!!!’
+Some turned in excitement or confusion, asking ‘what?’
+For those unsure, Somers was kind enough to bellow ‘WHAAAALE!!!’
 Sure enough, we saw a lone whale out here in the middle of this great big liquid desert.
-It was great way to end the day.
-As I sit here writing this at 7:40 pm boat time, my eyelids feel heavy and my mind turns to planning when I ought to stop watching South Park or movies with Greg, Paulo, Sam, Maddie and Emma tonight and go to bed so I can be on schedule and rested through watch and the days to come.
+It was a great way to end the day.
+As I sit here writing this at 7:40 pm boat time, my eyelids feel heavy and my mind turns to plan when I ought to stop watching South Park or movies with Greg, Paulo, Sam, Maddie and Emma tonight and go to bed so I can be on schedule and rested through watch and the days to come.

 Related VoyageView All Voyages

 Mediterranean to Caribbean